lil-greasy/syncthing_for_windows.service/README.md

 ## Usage notes
 * You’ve got to customize `ExecStart=` to reflect the location of your Syncthing executable, which probably starts with “`/mnt/c/`”.
 * You’ve got to customize `ExecStop=` to reflect your API key, which is in the `[gui]` section of your `config.xml`.
 If you’ve changed the port for your Syncthing GUI, the command will also have to reflect that.

+## Miscellaneous notes
+* Why does `ExecStop=` invoke PowerShell instead of simply using curl?
+Because, although Windows processes can find Linux services at localhost/127.0.0.7 just fine, the reverse is generally not true.
+It took me all these years to notice, becausee it almost always feels more natural to run network services from Linux anyway.